-For example, when a driver approaches an intersection in a car, there are only two potential outcomes – proceed or stop – represented by green and red.
-While the extra state, yellow, provides the additional information that the light is about to turn red, it doesn’t add another outcome.
-On a yellow light, most drivers proceed through the intersection — albeit presumably with a little more caution than if the light was green.
+Consider what happens when a driver approaches an intersection in a car.
+There are only two potential outcomes – proceed or stop – represented by green and red.
+The extra state, yellow, indicates the light is about to turn red but it doesn’t actually add another potential outcome: the choices are still proceed or stop.

-In business, our decisions are usually significantly more complicated than proceed or stop so the traffic light metaphor doesn’t always apply.
-Imagine the situation in which we targeted selling 100 units of a product every month.
-If we sold 50 units one month, our poor performance might be represented by red.
-Similarly, 80 units might yield a yellow to show caution while 90 units would give us a green for good performance.
-In this situation, however, how do we represent exceeding the target value by selling 150 units?
+In business, our decisions are usually significantly more complicated which makes the traffic light metaphor challenging.
+A sales region might target selling 100 units of a product every month.
+If it sold 50 units one month, its poor performance would be represented by red.
+Similarly, 80 units might yield a yellow to show caution while 90 units would produce a green for good performance.
+However, what color should it use if it exceeds the target value by selling 150 units?

-For example, if I finish first in a race, no one knows if I won by one second or one minute.
+For example, if I finish first in a race, no one knows if I won by one second or by one minute.
 Interval measurements like thermometers (the differences between 80, 81, and 82 degrees are the same) and ratio measurements like age (40 is twice as old as 20 which is twice as old as 10) solve this problem but can’t be represented by a small number of states.
 The more states you have in an ordinal ranking the more it approximates an interval one.
 So, 5 is better than 3.
 Statistics class dismissed.

 All images, including traffic lights, suffer from the fact that end users don’t intuitively understand the grading scales.
 At what value does a KPI change from red to yellow?
 How much better is dark green than light green?
 At the risk of pulling out the statistics book again, we have an ordinal ranking problem.
 To solve this communication problem, I often recommend that organizations use letter grades (A/B/C/D/F), which are widely understood and self-documenting (90% and above is an “A”).
 And, for those keeping track, these are interval measurements.